Britney Spears: 2003–2005: In the Zone and first two marriages

 In March 2004, Spears embarked on the Onyx Hotel Tour in support of In the Zone.
 The tour was canceled in June 2004, when she fell and injured her left knee during the music video shoot for "Outrageous".
 She underwent arthroscopic surgery and wore a thigh brace for six weeks, followed by eight to twelve weeks of rehabilitation.
 That year, Spears became involved in the Kabbalah Centre through her friendship with Madonna.

-In July 2004, Spears became engaged to dancer Kevin Federline, whom she had met three months earlier.
+In July 2004, Spears became engaged to struggling dancer Kevin Federline, whom she had met three months earlier.
 The romance was the subject of intense media attention, since Federline had recently broken up with actress Shar Jackson, who was still pregnant with their second child at the time.
-The stages of their relationship were chronicled in Spears' first reality show, Britney and Kevin: Chaotic, which premiered on May 17, 2005, on UPN.
+The stages of their relationship were chronicled in Spears's first reality show, Britney and Kevin: Chaotic, which premiered on May 17, 2005, on UPN.
 Spears later referred to the show in a 2013 interview as "probably the worst thing I've done in my career".
-They held a wedding ceremony on September 18, 2004, but were not legally married until three weeks later on October 6 due to a delay finalizing the couple's prenuptial agreement.
+They held a wedding ceremony on September 18, 2004, but were not legally married until October 6 due to a delay finalizing the couple's prenuptial agreement.

 Shortly after, she released her first perfume, Curious, with Elizabeth Arden, which broke the company's first-week gross for a perfume.
 In October 2004, Spears took a career break to start a family.
 Greatest Hits: My Prerogative, her first greatest hits compilation album, was released in November 2004.
-Spears' cover version of Bobby Brown's "My Prerogative" was released as the lead single from the album, reaching the top of the charts in Finland, Ireland, Italy, and Norway.
+Spears's cover version of Bobby Brown's "My Prerogative" was released as the lead single from the album, reaching the top of the charts in Finland, Ireland, Italy, and Norway.
 The second single, "Do Somethin'", was a top ten hit in Australia, the United Kingdom, and other countries of mainland Europe.
-In August 2005, Spears released "Someday (I Will Understand)", which was dedicated to her first child, a son named Sean Preston, who was born the following month.
+In August 2005, Spears released "Someday (I Will Understand)", which was dedicated to her first son, who was born the following month.
 In November 2005, she released her first remix compilation, B in the Mix: The Remixes, which consists of 11 remixes.